When does my maintenance or subscription expire?

 Depending on what type of license you have, not renewing maintenance or subscriptions has different outcomes.
 If you are unsure of how your product is licensed, please reach out to your Customer Renewal Manager.

 When your subscription expires, your access to Tableau will be suspended after the subscription expiration date.
-For Tableau Online customers, access to your Tableau Online site will also be suspended.
-Further, Tableau cannot guarantee you will have access to any content published to Tableau Online, including any data input into the product.
+For Tableau Cloud customers, access to your Tableau Cloud site will also be suspended.
+Further, Tableau cannot guarantee you will have access to any content published to Tableau Cloud, including any data input into the product.

 Perpetual Licenses & Maintenance